 Detailed Trail Description

 Climbers and experienced hikers who want further adventure can continue upward with care.
-From Heaton Camp the trail continues for a short distance, but then becomes obscured in an enormous talus slope.
-The summit looms 1100 feet (330 m) above.
-Reaching the summit requires a hand-and-foot scramble up talus slopes and rocky ledges with some exposure.
+From Heaton Camp the trail continues for a short distance for continued great views, then the trail ends at an enormous talus slope.
+The summit looms 1,000 feet (330 m) above.
+Reaching the summit requires a hand-and-foot scramble up the talus slope and along exposed rocky ledges.
 Route-finding skills are essential.
-The most commonly used route starts in the cliffs to the left of the summit.
-Look for very faint, intermittent orange arrows painted on the rocks marking the best way to proceed.
+The most used route starts at the top of the talus field to the left of the summit.
+Look for faint, intermittent red arrows painted on the rocks marking the best way to proceed.
 A radio repeater is visible on the summit, providing a good landmark for those attempting to negotiate the summit route.
-The summit was the site of an old fire lookout until 1955.
-From the summit there is an awesome panorama of the entire Stehekin Valley and the surrounding mountains, including Glacier Peak.
-On the north-facing slope below the summit lies the Sandalee Glacier.
-With over 750 glaciers, the North Cascades are the most heavily glaciated mountains in the U.S. outside of Alaska.
-Sandalee is one of four glaciers currently being monitored annually by the National Park Service in North Cascades National Park.